 Dermatologist Dr Anna Chapman MBBS, MSc (Allergy) FRCP consults on all general Dermatology and skin cancer.
-Her NHS post is with Queen Elizabeth Hospital, South London NHS Trust where she is the Clinical lead and a skin cancer MDT core member.
+Her NHS post is with Queen Elizabeth Hospital, South London NHS Trust where she is the Clinical Research and Educational lead and a skin cancer MDT core member.

 Dr Anna Chapman treats a broad range of dermatology conditions including acne, rosacea, eczema and allergies, psoriasis, genital dermatoses and paediatric dermatology, mole checks and skin cancer.